Optional Practical Training

 If you decide to return to school full-time, you will need to transfer your SEVIS record and I-20 to the new school.
 If returning to Salve Regina, you'll need to obtain a new I-20 to reflect your new degree.

-You must inform the Office of International Programs as soon as possible of any changes in your status, so that the F-1 record can be appropriately updated.
+You must inform the Center for Global Education and Fellowships as soon as possible of any changes in your status so that the F-1 record can be appropriately updated.

 - Change of immigration status: If approved for a change of immigration status (i.e. F-1 to H-1B), your F-1 status and OPT will end upon the start date of the new immigration status.

-- Leave the U.S. permanently: If you decide to leave the U.S. for longer than five months, your post-completion OPT is no longer valid.
+- Leave the United States permanently: If you decide to leave the United States for longer than five months, your post-completion OPT is no longer valid.

 - Start new full-time academic program: If you are admitted into a new full-time academic program, your SEVIS record must be updated with the new program’s information or transferred to your new school.
 Your OPT is officially ended when the SEVIS record is updated.